ilyam3004/Roomify/README.md

     <img src="https://img.shields.io/github/license/ilyam3004/Roomify-Server"/>
 </p>

-Roomify server is a simple server that was build following Clean Architecture, CQRS and Mediator patters.
+Roomify is a simple application that was build following Clean Architecture, CQRS and Mediator patters.
 The application is written in C# using ASP.NET Core 7.0 and SignalR.
 You can use this application as a template for your own ASP.NET Core Web API's following the principles of Clean Architecture.
-It is a server part of the chat application.
-The client part is [here](https://github.com/ilyam3004/Roomify).
+The client part is [here](https://github.com/ilyam3004/Roomify/tree/main/src/Roomify.Web).

 ## Technologies